alberto-rota/Enhanched-Haptic-Training-for-Robotic-Assisted-Surgery/README.md

 ![banner](Notes/readme/banner.jpg)
+***
 # Virtual Fixtures in Robot-Assisted Minimally Invasive Surgery
+### *A study on their implementation, usability and effectiveness it the context of surgical robotics training*
-A surgical training simulator integrated with the daVinci surgical system, employing Active Constraints/Virtual Fixtures that provide a haptic force feedback during the surgical task under the assistance-as-needed paradigm.
+A surgical training simulator integrated with the *daVinci* surgical system, employing Active Constraints/Virtual Fixtures that provide a haptic force feedback during the surgical task under the **assistance-as-needed** paradigm.

 The project, conducted in the Medical Robotics section of [NearLab](https://nearlab.polimi.it/), is Alberto's Master thesis concluding the MSc in Biomedical Engineering at _Politecnico di Milano_.